PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 covered in :ref:`Tools to Find the XPath`.
 In the tutorial I'll use the CLI option with `debug cli on` and `set cli config-output xml`.

-All of the initial testing will be done locally without pushing the skillet to Github using the test tool.
+All of the initial testing will be done locally using the test tool without pushing the skillet to Github.
 After all of the tests are working we'll push to Github and do final review using the panHandler formatted outputs.

 NTP Servers